Raise your hand if you dread your annual performance evaluation. Okay, stop waving your arm around; I see you! I hear you! I feel your pain!

 - It’s an opportunity to praise people so they keep doing the stuff that’s working.

-- You can make sure people feel valued for their contribution.
+- You can ensure people feel valued for their contributions.

-- It gives the employee a chance to adjust things that aren’t working so they don’t escalate into disciplinary issues.
+- It gives the employee a chance to adjust things that aren’t working so they don’t escalate into more serious disciplinary issues.

 - Training and development needs can be explored.

-- You can unearth issues that are getting in the way of peak performance that you are unaware of.
+- Supervisors can unearth issues that are getting in the way of peak performance.

-- It’s a wonderful time to make sure there is alignment between the individual’s and the manager’s goals, as well as the organization’s vision.
+- It’s a wonderful time to make sure there’s alignment between the individual’s and the manager’s goals, as well as the organization’s vision.